Sachin124/PATCHAPI-Using-NODEJS/README.md

-# DELETEAPI-using-NODEJS
+# PATCHAPI-using-NODEJS
-I create a DELETE API for delete the data by using the findByIdAndRemove() method from user to our database MONGODB
+I create a PATCH API for update the data by using the findByIdAndupdate() method from user to our database MONGODB